rOpenGov/retroharmonize/README.md

 -   [Eurobarometer](https://retroharmonize.dataobservatory.eu/articles/eurobarometer.html)

-The creators of `retroharmonize` are not affiliated with either Afrobarometer, Eurobarometer, or the organizations that designs, produces or archives their surveys.
+The creators of `retroharmonize` are not affiliated with either Afrobarometer, Arab Barometer, Eurobarometer, or the organizations that designs, produces or archives their surveys.

-We started building an experimental APIs data is running regions regularly and improving known statistical data sources.
+We started building an experimental APIs data is running retroharmonize regularly and improving known statistical data sources.
 See: [Digital Music Observatory](https://music.dataobservatory.eu/), [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/), [Economy Data